erikgeo/msfs_g36_project/README.md

 Current features of this modification are:

 **Flight dynamics/performance**
 * Adjusted climb and cruise performance to match the Bonanza G36 POH charts.
-(WIP)
 * Adjusted flap and gear drag
 * Slightly reduced pitch effect due to elevator deflection + propwash
 * Slightly increased nosewheel steering angle
 * Added drag due to cowl flap.
 This causes a 3-4 kts cruise speed loss.

 **Engine**
-* Fixed Continental IO550-B defined as four-cylinder (should be a six-cylinder)
+* Completely overhauled engine parameters: realistic fuel flow, mixture-EGT interaction, engine performance at all pressure altitudes.
 * Fixed erroneous engine efficiency increase around 2000 rpm
 * Adjusted idle RPM to ~600.
 This prevents the unexpected shutdown of a warm engine when idle